Snow Kong

-Kong Xueer (孔雪儿; born April 30, 1996), also known as Snow Kong, is a Chinese singer and actress.
-She is best known for finishing eighth in the iQiyi survival reality show Youth With You 2, becoming a member of girl group THE9.
-She is also a former member of the girl group LadyBees, along with fellow THE9 member Liu Yuxin.
+Kong Xueer (孔雪儿; born April 30, 1996), better known by her stage name Snow Kong, is a Chinese singer and actress.
+She is best known for finishing eighth in the iQiyi survival reality show Youth With You 2, becoming a member of girl group The9.
+She is also a former member of the girl group LadyBees, along with fellow The9 member Liu Yuxin.

 Career

 2012–2019: Career beginnings

 In 2012, Kong participated in a talent show organized by the South Korean company JYP Entertainment and was selected as a trainee.
 She left the company in 2015.
 In March 2016, she participated in Zhejiang TV's Chinese girl group survival reality show Lady Bees.
 On May 28, 2016, she stood out in the final battle of the program and became a member of LadyBees.

 In March 2018, Kong participated in the iQiyi dance reality show competition program Hot Blood Dance Crew.
 In November 2018, LadyBees released the single and mini-album entitled Queen Bee.
 The group disbanded in 2019.